 - Obviously, you must have good, strong, waterproof footwear: preferably boots which will support your ankles and cushion your feet.
 (Incidentally, I used Meindl boots and they were excellent.
 I suffered from one small blister on the C2C).

-- I swear by gaiters.
-They will help keep your trouser-legs and socks dry if you walk through long, wet grass; sink in a bog or step in a stream.
+- I swear by Goretex gaiters.
+They will help keep your trouser-legs and socks dry when walking through long, wet grass; sink in a bog or step in a stream.
 They also prevent your lower legs from becoming encased in mud.

-- You must have and know how to use a compass.
-Being lost on a fell-top , in mist and with no idea of which direction to take, is no fun.
+- You must have and know how to use a compass, or at least be with someone who does.
+Being lost on a fell-top, in mist and with no idea of which direction to take, is no fun and can be dangerous.
 I certainly needed my compass on several occasions.
 I would also suggest Ordnance Survey maps, for some stretches at least – the Lakeland passes in particular.
 But if you have a guide book, they are not strictly necessary.

 - Because I often walk in snow and ice I also carry a pair of Yaktrax – a sort of crampons-lite.
 (I didn’t use them on the C2C but on the Dales Way they allowed me to walk on iced paths which were otherwise impassable).